 Anticonvulsants are another choice of treatment used for neuropathies.
 This type of medication is used because it blocks the incoming calcium within a neuron which ultimately inhibits the transmission of pain.
 A less favorable medication used is opioid narcotics.
 These are not used very often because of the chance the patient may become addicted and dependent although they are usually the most effective for alleviating the pain.
 Topical creams that may be used are lidocaine or capsaicin.

 There are also alternative therapies available.
 Some of that has been used are:

 Neuropathy may be treated with a class of therapy known as neuromodulators.
 This may require surgical implantation of electrical or chemical implants.
 These include:

 - Electrodes - used to stimulate the motor cortex

 - Deep brain stimulation

 Proper nutrition is very important in preventing and managing neuropathy.
-This is especially true about diabetics.
+This is especially true for diabetics.
 An exercise plan is highly recommended.
 If you are currently a smoker, it is advised to quit.
 For relief at home, massaging your hands and feet will stimulate the nerves and relieve pain.
-It is also extremely important to avoid spending extensive periods of time on your knees or elbows in order to prevent further damage.
+It is also extremely important to avoid spending extended periods of time on your knees or elbows in order to prevent further damage.